 If your current topic cluster tool only looks at string similarity, InLinks offers a smarter path.
 It turns Google's own Knowledge Graph into a clustering engine, grouping queries by the underlying entity, think "Tesla Model 3," "EV charging," and "battery warranty" all rolling up to "Electric Cars."

 InLinks parses each keyword, identifies its core entity, and then bundles phrases that share that entity.
 Because the system isn't fooled by synonyms or pluralization, you get tighter clusters that align with how search engines understand meaning, not just wording.
+This makes InLinks one of the best keyword clustering tools for sites in complex niches like healthcare, finance, or legal, where a single term can carry multiple intents depending on context.

 Once a cluster is approved, InLinks can automatically insert internal links and add schema markup that points back to the identified entities.
 This double-lift improves crawlability and rich–result eligibility.
+The automated internal linking alone can save content teams hours of manual work each month.

 Free trial covers 20 pages; paid plans with unlimited clustering and link automation start at roughly $44 per month.